chef/automate/components/docs-chef-io/content/automate/create_amazon_opensearch.md

 ## Step 2: Navigate to the Amazon OpenSearch Service Dashboard

 1. Once logged in to the AWS Management Console, search for **OpenSearch** in the search bar at the top of the page.
-2. Click on the **Amazon OpenSearch Service** service from the search results to open the Amazon OpenSearch Service dashboard.
+2. Select the **Amazon OpenSearch Service** service from the search results to open the Amazon OpenSearch Service dashboard.

 ## Step 3: Create a New Amazon OpenSearch 1.3 Cluster